lt-www/www-ltr/data/md/albums/everything-sings-tonight.md

 Mixed by Shane Fahey at Reaktor, Sydney, Australia

-Cover painting by Yodhi Bergman â Design by Heike Qualitz
+Cover painting by Yodhi Bergman.
+Design by Heike Qualitz

 &copy; Lucie Thorne 2015, *Little Secret Records*
 Distributed in Australia by Vitamin Records